 - If our security team observes any unusual activity on member accounts, we will contact members immediately to determine whether the transaction activity is legitimate and authorized.

 - It is also a good practice for members to keep a watchful eye on their accounts and transactions and look for any unauthorized activity or purchases.

-Don’t wait until you become a victim!
-Think you don’t need ID Theft Protection?
-Think again!
-With Fully Managed Identity Recovery services from First Financial, you don’t need to worry.
+Don’t wait until it’s too late!
+Check out First Financial’s ID Theft Protection products – with our Fully Managed Identity Recovery services, you don’t need to worry.
 A professional Recovery Advocate will do the work on your behalf, based on a plan that you approve.
-Should you experience an Identity Theft incident, your Recovery Advocate will stick with you all along the way – and will be there for you until your good name is restored.
-Give us a call at 866.750.0100 to learn more.
-Get started today!*
+Should you experience an Identity Theft incident, your Recovery Advocate will stick with you all along the way – and will be there for you until your good name is restored and you can try it FREE for 90 days!*

-*Identity Theft insurance underwritten by subsidiaries or affiliates of Chartis Inc. The description herein is a summary and intended for informational purposes only and does not include all terms, conditions and exclusions of the policies described.
+*Available for new enrollments only.
+After the free trial of 90 days, the member must contact the Credit Union to opt-out of ID Theft Protection or the monthly fee of $4.95 will automatically be deducted out of the base savings account or $8.95 will be deducted out of the First Protection Checking account (depending upon the coverage option selected), on a monthly basis or until the member opts out of the program. **Identity Theft insurance underwritten by subsidiaries or affiliates of Chartis Inc. The description herein is a summary and intended for informational purposes only and does not include all terms, conditions and exclusions of the policies described.
 Please refer to the actual policies for terms, conditions, and exclusions of coverage.
 Coverage may not be available in all jurisdictions.